gazebosim/docs/ros_installation.md

 <div class="warning">
 <strong>Warning:</strong> Only use this approach if you absolutely need to run
 a version of Gazebo that is not officially supported by your ROS distro.
-Using this approach will make it impossible to use the official ROS Ubuntu packages.
+Using this approach will make it impossible to use the official ROS Ubuntu packages that depend on Gazebo.

 We do not recommend this approach for beginners!
 </div>